airayzing/Help-Docs-v2/product-guides-and-training/must-know-how-of-eleapi/send-whatsapp-notifications-using-the-eleapi-apis.md

 ---
 description: >-
-  This page contains the Information on how can you send WhatsApp Notifications from your platform using the ChatbotWorld APIs
+  This page contains the Information on how can you send WhatsApp Notifications from your platform using the EleAPI APIs
 ---

-# 📨 Send WhatsApp notifications using the ChatbotWorld APIs
+# 📨 Send WhatsApp notifications using the EleAPI APIs

 Before we start, Let's understand the basic workflow.

-To create a notification bot with ChatbotWorld, follow these steps:
+To create a notification bot with EleAPI, follow these steps:

 **Step 1: Get Your API Key**